dbashford/mimosa-bower/README.md

     spritesheet.png
 ```

-When packages are installed, Mimosa moves the `main` files into the vendor directories as indicated by Mimosa's `vendor` config.
+When packages are installed, mimosa-bower moves the `main` files into the vendor directories as indicated by Mimosa's `vendor` config.
 The `bower.copy.strategy` and/or `bower.copy.mainOverrides` determine how those `main` files are copied over.

 #### Strategy: packageRoot (the default strategy)